Scottish flag and the Union Jack

 Introduction

-In the late 18th century, the American constitution accepted the existence of slavery.
-It was considered as an institution: there have always been slaves since the 18th century.
+In the late 18th century, the American Constitution accepted the existence of slavery.
+It was considered an institution: there have always been slaves since the 18th century.

 In the end, they declared that Natives had a soul and this “discovery” caused an economic shock: the Natives could not be employed anymore in plantations and ships started bringing in African slaves.